pathfindr-app/mahalo/markdown/CURRENT_TICKET.md

    - **Integration:**
      - Requires a mapping structure (likely in `src/utils/constants.js` or a dedicated file) to associate each detailed tag with its parent category (e.g., `'hiking'` maps to `'Land Activities'`).
      - Requires another structure to map category names to their respective icon file paths (e.g., `'Land Activities'` maps to `'src/assets/icons/categories/category-land-activities.svg'`).
-     - Components (like map markers, item lists) will use these mappings to determine the appropriate category icon based on an item's tags if no custom logo is present.
+     - Components (like map markers, item lists) will use these mappings to determine the appropriate category icon based on an item's tags *if both `presentation.logoUrl` and `presentation.icon` are missing*.
    - **Management:** Managed as part of the codebase; adding/changing category icons requires a code update and asset management.

 **2. Vendor/Custom Icons (Primary Display):**